leopitt/devops-static/README.md

 ## Ideas Future improvements
 - Remove the private_key file after the workflow has finished.
+- Get https access working.
+- Checkout the repository directly onto the EC2 instance rather than copying it over.
+- If copying it over, use rsync rather than scp and ignore redundant files, such as the .git directory.
+- Incorporate a PHP and DB container into the docker-compose file to demonstrate a more complex setup.
 - Don't configure the EC2 instance every time the workflow runs.
 Find a more efficient way.
 - Backup the checked out code on EC2 rather than removing it.
-- Checkout the repository directly onto the EC2 instance rather than copying it over.
-- If copying it over, use rsync rather than scp and ignore redundant files, such as the .git directory.
-- Incorporate a some tests into the workflow.
+- Incorporate some tests into the workflow.
-- Incorporate a PHP and DB container into the docker-compose file to demonstrate a more complex setup.